jianzhnie/jianzhnie/README.md

 ### Hi there 👋
 Hey, I am jianzhnie, Thanks for stopping by!

-I am from a great country called China.

 I work as a full-time Machine Learning engineer and write tutorials on basic and advanced topics (NLP, Computer vision and code - lots of it).

 I read and think a lot.
 And sometimes I put them in a form of a painting or a piece of music.
 And when I need to catch a breath I go for a run.